Skip to main content

 • Vulnerability Finding — List vulnerability findings with CVE details, exploit indicators, and the affected workload

-Threat Detection (WizDefend):
+Threat detection (WizDefend):

-• Detection — List and retrieve individual threat detection signals from connected cloud accounts
+• Detection — List and retrieve individual threat detection signals from connected cloud accounts (V2 query)

 Forensics & Graph: